kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## What MCP Does

-MCP is a standard that defines how AI tools exchange context.
+MCP is a standard that defines how AI tools exchange context
-It tells a model what data it can access and how.
+It tells a model what data it can access and how
 It works through permissioned, auditable requests

 > The Model Context Protocol standardizes how AI applications access external data and tools.
 This abstraction layer enables building AI systems that can work with multiple different data sources and capabilities.